Leicester City Council: History

-The city boundaries were enlarged on a number of occasions as the urban area grew, notably in 1935 and 1966.
+Leicester City Council (1974–2028)

 The corporation was replaced in 1974 under the Local Government Act 1972, with the modern Leicester City Council, a non-metropolitan district council.
 This was a lower tier district-level authority, with county-level services being provided to the city by Leicestershire County Council for the first time.
 Leicester kept the same boundaries (which had last been adjusted in 1969) at the time of the 1974 reforms.

 In 1997, Leicester City Council regained responsibility for county-level services from Leicestershire County Council as part of the 1990s UK local government reforms.
 The way this change was implemented was to create a new non-metropolitan county of Leicester covering the same area as the existing district, but with no separate county council; instead the existing city council took on county functions, making it a unitary authority.
 This therefore had the effect of restoring the city council to the powers it had held when Leicester was a county borough prior to 1974.

-In 2011, following a referendum, the position of directly elected mayor was created to provide political leadership for the council.
+In 2011, the position of directly elected mayor was created, without a referendum, to provide political leadership for the council.
 The directly elected mayor is called the City Mayor to distinguish the post from the continuing position of Lord Mayor.
 The Lord Mayor acts as a ceremonial figurehead for the city and chairs council meetings, with the position usually being held by a different councillor each year.